Mhdez221993/JavaScript/utilities.md

 ```

 ## Binary Search
-A searching algorithm that search for an element in a sorted array by repeately divind the search interval in half.
+A searching algorithm that search for an element in a sorted array by repeately divind the search interval in half. <br />
 arr = [11, 12, 22, 25, 34, 64, 90] and searching for the target value 34
 ```js